 In addition, the alterations may still not support or add value for the extended supply chain or stakeholders due to a lack of shared insights, which results in a negative impact on the cost versus value ratio.
 These solutions are as a result often reserved for high volume orders.

-“Software as a Service (SaaS) however allows for economies of scale, collaboration across the entire supply chain and has – in some instances – made the functionality as affordable as a cell phone contract,” says McLaren.
+“Software as a Service (SaaS) however allows for economies of scale, collaboration across the entire supply chain and has – in some instances – made the functionality as affordable as a cell phone contract,” says Basson.

 Investing in technology that makes simpler, economical and faster business transactions across a supply chain possible is not a simple decision.
 It is however absolutely necessary for any organisation that wants to make decisions based on actual operational activity.

-“The days of picking a specific ERP/MRP to cater for all your needs are over,” advises McLaren.
+“The days of picking a specific ERP/MRP to cater for all your needs are over,” advises Basson.
 “Organisations should instead utilise what is available for the specific function and integrate supporting applications.
 In doing so they will organically build a so-called procurement ecosystem.”

 Streamline information from various sources

-“Knowledge Integration Networks allow organisations to collate information from a variety of systems,” explains McLaren.
+“Knowledge Integration Networks allow organisations to collate information from a variety of systems,” explains Basson.
 “This enables cost saving measures like accurate forecasting and invoicing based on central information and a “capture once, if at all” approach.
 It also helps to speed up the ordering process and eliminates data errors.”

 A well-designed and enabled procurement ecosystem allows the key organisation – as well as its extended stakeholders – to work in a flexible environment without exposing their ERP/MRP systems to unnecessary risk or continuous changes.

-“The trick however is to ensure that your SaaS provider or platform is open for integration with other technology providers,” warns McLaren.
+“The trick however is to ensure that your SaaS provider or platform is open for integration with other technology providers,” warns Basson.
 “This ultimately provides the user with a centralised knowledge centre that keeps the entire supply chain in the loop.”

 Turn information into insight